Koha-Community/kohadocs/source/opac.rst

 .. _adding-titles-to-the-cart-label:

-Adding titles to the Cart
+Adding titles to the cart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Titles can be added to the cart from the search results and/or from the